chrisspen/planner/README.md

 Previous versions stored serialized data as S-expressions, similar to legacy STRIPS/PDDL planners, but this has been deprecated.

+Note, the fitness function should be generic and not include any problem-specific facts.
+In the blocks world example, you'd define facts representing the "current" and "goal" states.
+The fitness function would then calculate how many of the goal facts match the current facts, returning a score proportional to how many goals are met (e.g. 0=no goals are met, 0.5=half of goals are met, 1.0=all goals met).

 For example domains, see the "tests" folder.

 Future